 Lawton & Dawe.
-Adding value for landlords
+Adding value with buy to let advice for landlords

-Nothing is missed.
-You’ll be able to view the property before you buy it.
+We miss nothing.
+And, of course, you’ll be able to view the property before you buy it.
 We’ll offer our experienced opinion on how much you can rent it for, and the work you may need to have done before we market it for you.

-If you need financial advice, ask us to recommend an advisor.
+To add value to our relationship, if you need financial advice, ask us to recommend an advisor.
 We work with some great people who’d be happy to help you.

 Welcome to the rental revolution.